Tree Care Tips Florida

 • 6 min read

-Structural pruning, canopy thinning and clearance from roofs are key.
-Learn the dos and don’ts to lower storm risk.
+Structural pruning, balance, and roof clearance are key.
+Learn what to do (and what not to do) to lower storm risk.
+Tree Care Tips Florida

-Focus on eliminating weakly attached branches and correcting imbalances over structures.
-Avoid heavy thinning that creates sail effect or sunscald.
+Focus on weak attachments and imbalances over structures.
+Avoid heavy thinning that creates stress or sun exposure.

 • Remove deadwood and crossing limbs first.

-• Keep proper branch collar cuts—no flush cuts.
+• Use proper branch collar cuts; avoid flush cuts.

 • Maintain clearance from roofs, screens, and service drops.